-Butter has been a staple in diets around the world for centuries, but is butter bad for you?
-Many people, and even many medical professionals, would quickly tell you that it is and that you have to reduce your intake or even avoid it all together, especially if you have high cholesterol or heart problems.
-But what if I told that high-quality, real butter is not only not bad for you in reasonable amounts, but that butter nutrition can actually be health-promoting in a variety of ways?
+Butter has been a staple in diets around the world for centuries, but some wonder: Is butter bad for you?
+Many people would quickly tell you that it is and that you have to reduce your intake or even avoid it all together, especially if you have high cholesterol or heart problems.
+But what if I told that high-quality, real butter — especially grass-fed butter nutrition — can actually be health-promoting in a variety of ways?

 What happens is that when a cow lives on a diet primarily consisting of grass, the butter that is made from the cream of cows getting a diet rich in beta-carotene (the form of vitamin A found in plants).